What is preventive care?

 General physical exams

-HDL, LDL, and triglycerides.
+such as your HDL, LDL, and triglycerides.
 This is done to find out whether your have a healthy level of blood cholesterol because high cholesterol is a risk factor for heart disease and other health conditions.
-Ask your doctor how often you should have cholesterol
+Ask your doctor how often you should

 Blood pressure screening